Protection of Young Persons Act (Germany): Enforcement

 Contrary to the former "Polizeiverordnung zum Schutze der Jugend", the "Jugendschutzgesetz" does not penalize children and young people but rather the responsible adult failing to enforce the provisions of the law.
 All licensed premises and operators of events have to place a clearly-legible copy of the act at the premises or place of event.

 Making media which is indexed for being considered "harmful to young persons" accessible to minors as well as violating further provisions which are set out in § 15, 21 and 28 JuSchG can be prosecuted by imprisonment up to one year or a fine.

 Violations in context of protection of young persons in the public are considered a misdemeanor/regulatory offence, which can be fined up to €50,000.

 Gambling in casinos

 Gambling in a licensed casino (Spielbank) is additionally to the general prohibition for minors to participate in gambling by the Protection of Young Persons Act, prohibited by state law in all German states.
-The age limit varies with 14 out of 16 states requiring a minimum age of 18 years to participate in gambling and enter a licensed casino.
-However Bavaria and Baden-Württemberg are the only two states that require a minimum age of 21 years.
+The age limit varies with 13 out of 16 states requiring a minimum age of 18 years to participate in gambling and enter a licensed casino.
+However Bavaria, Baden-Württemberg and Lower Saxony are exceptions, as they require a minimum age of 21 years.